A first-order optimization algorithm for statistical learning with hierarchical sparsity structure: Abstract

 \section{Abstract}

-In many statistical learning problems, it is desired that the optimal solution conforms to an a priori known sparsity structure e.g. for better interpretability.
+In many statistical learning problems, it is desired that the optimal solution conforms to an a priori known sparsity structure represented by a directed acyclic graph.
 Inducing such structures by means of convex regularizers requires nonsmooth penalty functions that exploit group overlapping.
 Our study focuses on evaluating the proximal operator of the Latent Overlapping Group lasso developed by \citet{jacob2009group}.
-We develop an Alternating Direction Method of Multiplier with a sharing scheme to solve large-scale instance of the underlying optimization problem efficiently.
-In the absence of strong convexity, linear convergence of the algorithm is established using the error bound theory.
-More specifically, the paper contributes to establishing primal and dual error bounds over an unbounded feasible set and when the nonsmooth component in the objective function does not have a polyhedral epigraph.
-Numerical simulation studies supporting the proposed algorithm and two learning applications are discussed.
+We implemented an Alternating Direction Method of Multiplier with a sharing scheme to solve large-scale instances of the underlying optimization problem efficiently.
+In the absence of strong convexity, global linear convergence of the algorithm is established using the error bound theory.
+More specifically, the paper contributes to establishing primal and dual error bounds when the nonsmooth component in the objective function does not have a polyhedral epigraph.
+We also investigate the effect of the graph structure on the speed of convergence of the algorithm.
+Detailed numerical simulation studies over different graph structures supporting the proposed algorithm and two applications in learning are provided.

 \keywords{Proximal methods, error bound theory, Alternating Direction Method of Multipliers, hierarchical sparsity structure, latent overlapping group lasso.}